 Here’s what I didn’t like about the Sage X.

-- Not great in tight quarters
+- Not great in tight quarters (small rivers with trees)

 The price tag sucks though.
 I feel your pain if you’re considering getting it.
 I thought about it for a long time… I quickly realized that I should have done it a long time ago.